yellowtree/geoip-detect/readme.txt

 == Upgrade Notice ==

+= 2.12.0 =

+New: Ipstack.com can be used as data source

 = 2.11.0 =

 The Download code of the automatically updated Maxmind file was rewritten for better performance.
 Also, AJAX support is now in beta (see documentation).